DeNepo/study/README.md

-# General Resources
+# Awesome Links

-A giant collection of awesome learning resources for JS web development.
+A giant collection of awesome learning resources for learning JS, web development ... and beyond :rocket:

-The real thing is [in the wiki](https://github.com/hackyourfuturebelgium/general-resources/wiki).
+The real thing is [in the wiki](https://github.com/hackyourfuturebelgium/awesome-links/wiki).
 Feel free to contribute, this wiki is for you!

 ---